KANAjetzt/blog/posts/flashIT-MFGJ-24-post-mortem/index.md

 I tried really hard to avoid building a straight-up puzzle game because I thought it would be way too hard to design fun puzzles.
 But for unknown reasons we chose this idea over all the deep and thoughtful ones 😄

-We actually created a small [Game Design Doc](https://www.nuclino.com/articles/game-design-document-template) in the hope of keeping us focused.
+We created a small [Game Design Doc](https://www.nuclino.com/articles/game-design-document-template) in the hope of keeping us focused.

-Here are the game mechanics we wrote down for that and what we ended up with:
+Here are the game mechanics we wrote down and what we ended up with in the final game:

 - **Fixed Player Position:** The player cannot move from their starting position in the arena.
 They can rotate and aim freely within their view.
   - Instead of not allowing the player to move, we restricted the player to a predefined area.
 The player can jump and move around while throwing, allowing for more variety in approaching a level.